 Irene Lewisohn was born in New York City on September 5, 1892, to Leonard and Rosalie (Jacobs) Lewisohn.
 She was the fifth daughter and the youngest of ten children.
 Lewisohn’s mother came from a wealthy German Jewish New York banking family, while her father, a native of Hamburg, Germany, worked in his family’s export business.
 The Lewisohns were rich industrialists, and Leonard Lewisohn and his brother Adolph were the principal founders of the American Smelting and Refining Company and the Amalgamated Copper Company.
 Irene Lewisohn’s mother died in 1900, and her father died two years later.

 Lewisohn was educated at the Finch School in New York, where she studied theater and dance.
 She also studied independently with many actors and dancers, including Yvette Guilbert.
 Lewisohn’s love for the arts was balanced by a strong inclination toward social work.
 Her father had been a longtime supporter of the Henry Street Settlement in New York City, and Lewisohn soon became a teacher, club leader, and vocational counselor at Henry Street.
 She was frequently associated with Lillian Wald, founder and head of the settlement house.
 Lewisohn and her sister Alice taught acting and dancing at the settlement house, staged amateur productions, and organized a company of “Festival Dancers.”
-In 1912, the dancers called themselves the Neighborhood Players, and in 1914 they moved into the Neighborhood Playhouse, purchased by Irene and Alice Lewisohn.
+In 1912, the dancers called themselves the Neighborhood Players, and in 1915 they moved into the Neighborhood Playhouse, constructed by Irene and Alice Lewisohn.

 The Neighborhood Playhouse eventually broke away from the Henry Street Settlement as an independent theater, and by 1920, it housed a professional company of actors and dancers.
 The playhouse became famous for producing plays by experimental and esoteric writers such as James Joyce and Sholem Asch.
 It also produced a number of plays that reflected the various ethnic backgrounds of people who lived in the area.
 Three of the Neighborhood Playhouse’s best-known productions were The Little Clay Cart (1924), a Hindu drama; The Dybbuk (1925), a classic Yiddish folk play; and Walt Whitman’s Salut Au Monde (1900).
 The Neighborhood Playhouse closed in May 1927.
 In 1928, Lewisohn collaborated with Rita Wallach Morgenthau in founding the Neighborhood Playhouse School of the Theatre.
 At the school, she conceived and planned “orchestral dramas” where pantomime and dance were used as accompaniment to a full orchestra.
 The Manhattan Opera House produced the first of these dramas in May 1928.